 Bamboo has its own share of drawbacks, however.
 Its limitations as a building material include deforming from temperature changes and water absorption.
 Without treatment against insects and rot, it is also prone to structural weakness.
 But there is ongoing work toward overcoming these structural limitations.

 Dirk Hebel says that bamboo fibre has the potential to be stronger and cheaper than steel.
 A professor at the Swiss Federal Institute of Technology Zurich (ETH), Hebel is developing Bamboo Composite Material, which is made of bamboo fibre combined with resin.
-It can be pressed into any shape, such as rods that can be used as reinforcement material for structures.
-“The big advantage of a bamboo fibre is that it is 100 times cheaper than carbon fibre, but it has potentially the same strength.”
+It can be pressed into any shape, such as rods that can be used as a reinforcement material for structures.
+“The big advantage of bamboo fibre is that it is 100 times cheaper than carbon fibre, but it has potentially the same strength.”

 It is not likely that bamboo will replace timber and concrete anytime soon, but it is definitely strong and durable enough to be a viable material choice.